bluesky66-dev/kibana/x-pack/plugins/triggers_actions_ui/README.md

 or create a new connector:
 ![Example Action Type with empty connectors list](https://i.imgur.com/EamA9Xv.png)

-## Embed the Alert Actions form within any Kibana plugin
+## Embed the Alert Actions form within any HyperSec Kibana plugin

-Follow the instructions bellow to embed the Alert Actions form within any Kibana plugin:
+Follow the instructions bellow to embed the Alert Actions form within any HyperSec Kibana plugin:
-1. Add TriggersAndActionsUIPublicPluginSetup and TriggersAndActionsUIPublicPluginStart to Kibana plugin setup dependencies:
+1. Add TriggersAndActionsUIPublicPluginSetup and TriggersAndActionsUIPublicPluginStart to HyperSec Kibana plugin setup dependencies:

 ```
 import {